Operation Inherent Resolve: 2024

 On 30 August, United States Central Command reported that "[U.S.] forces and Iraqi Security Forces conducted a partnered raid in Western Iraq in the early hours of Aug.
 29, resulting in the death of 15 ISIS operatives."
 It was later confirmed that 7 U.S. troopers were injured during the operation.

 On 31 December, French Defense Minister Sébastien Lecornu reported that French forces had carried "targeted strikes against Daech" targets "on Syrian soil", dropping seven bombs on two targets on 29 December.
 Multiple planes and a drone executed the strike off from Prince Hassan Air Base in Jordania.

 2025

 On 1 January 2025, an American man inspired by ISIS killed 15 people and injured 57 in a truck attack in New Orleans.
 On 9 January, the Islamic State, in the 477th issue of its weekly newsletter "Al-Naba", praised the attack and Jabbar himself, calling on other supporters to follow in his footsteps.

 In April 2025, the U.S. ordered a consolidation of its forces in Syria under OIR, reducing troop numbers from about 2,000 to under 1,000 at selected bases, primarily in northeastern Syria.

 On July 21, 2025, U.S. Army Maj.
 Gen. Kevin C. Leahy officially transferred command of CJTF-OIR to Brig.
 Gen. Kevin J. Lambert at Union III, Iraq.

+Withdrawal of U.S. ground forces from Baghdad and key military bases in Iraq in August 2025.

+2026

+In February 2026, U.S. President Donald Trump ordered the complete withdrawal of American forces from Syria within the next two months.
+American forces completed their withdrawal on 16 April 2026, when US troops evacuated the Qasrak base in the Hasakah region, marking the end of more than a decade of American military presence in Syria.

+In June 2026, U.S. CENTCOM conducted an airstrike in northwestern Syria killing Ali Husayn al-Ulaywi, who was the current leader of ISIS in Syria at the time.
+This marked the first known time, post U.S. withdrawal that the United States has conducted an attack in Syria and on ISIS.